meejah/carml/doc/development.rst

 Some notes:

- * you are responsible for ensuring ``reactor.stop()`` gets called if you want your command to exit.
- * alternatively, if "run()" returns a Deferred, that Deferred doing errback or callback causes the process to exit.
+ * "run()" should return a Deferred.
+Doing errback or callback on it causes the process to exit.
+(See ``monitor.py`` for an example of how to exit or not depending on options).
  * if your command doesn't show up, make sure that ``python path/to/blam.py`` or whatever runs without errors (e.g. syntax etc)